naumazeredo/claustrophobia-game/ROADMAP.md

 # Decided

 ## To do
-- X levels (+ new game plus, if we have time)
-- Ranking system: show enemies killed, damage taken and the ranking (FEDCBASP)
-- Load next level
 - Invincible player after level end
 - Boss health bar
-- Create polling system

 ## Ignored
 - XXX Deform hull (test spring) (use a single sprite for hull and shader to match)